-Where I blog about running, marathons, Home Ownership, DIY projects, marriage, growing up Polish and other Mysteries of Life
+Where I write about running, marathons, Home Ownership, DIY projects, marriage, raising twins, growing up Polish and other Mysteries of Life

 Saturday, June 8, 2013

 How a Runner Packs for a Trip